Japan Socialist Party: Domestic

-The JSP is generally regarded as a progressive and socialist "left-wing" party that opposes the conservative and nationalist "right-wing" Liberal Democratic Party (LDP).
+The JSP is generally regarded as having been a progressive "left-wing" party that opposed the conservative "right-wing" Liberal Democratic Party (LDP).
 The JSP is also considered a centre-left party, but there was a far-left faction within the party.
 The so-called "leftists" in the JSP were Marxists in favour of scientific socialism.
 By contrast, the so-called "rightists" were in favour of social democracy and aimed at establishing a welfare state.
+The party was generally the mainstay of the "Kakushin" (radical-liberal forces) camp.